-Idriss, I.M. and Boulanger, R.W., Soil Liquefaction During Earthquakes, "monograph series, No. MNO-12, Earthquake Engineering Research Institute, 2008.
+Idriss, I.M. and Boulanger, R.W., Soil Liquefaction During Earthquakes, "Monograph Series, No. MNO-12, Earthquake Engineering Research Institute, 2008.

-Kennedy, Lawrence J., The Progress of the Fire in San Francisco, April 18-21, 1906, As Shown by an Analysis of Original Documents, Submitted as a Thesis for the Degree of Master or Arts, U. C. Berkeley, 1908.
+Kennedy, Lawrence J., The Progress of the Fire in San Francisco, April 18-21, 1906, As Shown by an Analysis of Original Documents, Submitted as a Thesis for the Degree of Master of Arts, U. C. Berkeley, 1908.